 Not Keeping Proof of Payment

 Regardless of how amicable the relationship with your child’s other parent, always have proof of every dollar you pay.
 This is an all too common child support mistake.
-When in doubt, document it.
+When in doubt, always document child support payments.

 Your court order outlines how payments are to be made.
 Payments not made through the approved channels may be construed as a gift and not applied toward your obligation.